We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Many bed pillows look pretty similar.
 But anyone who’s ever woken up with a stiff neck knows that, despite appearances, they’re definitely not all built the same.

-The Beautyrest Black Down Alternative Pillow is a medium-firm pillow that’s filled with a plush down alternative.
+The Beautyrest Black Down Alternative Pillow is a medium-firm pillow that’s filled with a plush-down alternative.
+It’s a popular pick, selling out quickly online, especially since it seems the company has discontinued this exact pillow for now.

-Keep reading to learn more about this particular pillow and to decide if it deserves a space on your bed.
+If you’re a down alternative fan, keep reading to learn more about the Beautyrest Black pillow and to decide if it deserves a space on your bed.

 - Comfortable.
 Some reviewers compare this pillow to sleeping on a cloud.